paulrougieux/eu_cbm_hat/README.md

 - A specification for an Harvest Allocation Tool (HAT) is available at [docs/harvest_allocation_specification.md](docs/harvest_allocation_specification.md)

-- Input files (disturbances, yield, inventory) defined in `libcbm_data` contain scenarios for the activities (afforestation, deforestation, reforestation, disturbances in forest remaining forest, wood use specified in the silviculture and product_types.csv tables)
+- Input files (disturbances, yield, inventory) defined in `eu_cbm_data` contain scenarios for the activities (afforestation, deforestation, reforestation, disturbances in forest remaining forest, wood use specified in the silviculture and product_types.csv tables)